Financial responsibility is essential for everyone. It’s part of being an adult and a functioning member of society.

 Budgets have a bad rap.
 Just hearing that word makes us all sigh out a collective groan.
 But it doesn’t have to be a dirty word.
 A personal budget can help ensure that your spending is aligned with your priorities and lead you to a financially responsible life.

 Budgets can help you make adult decisions like “I can’t afford to go out tonight” or “I need to buy groceries instead of that new game.”
-It can also help you determine how much money you can reasonably afford to start saving out of each paycheck.
+It can also help you determine how much money you can reasonably afford to save from each paycheck.

 Don’t Spend Money You Don’t Have